Fish329/SnakePit/README.md

 # SnakePit
-a detailed list of 12 of the 23 snakes found in new jersey.
+a detailed list of 12 of the 23 snakes found in new jersey. <br>
 This assignment was to practice with class inheritance.

 # How to use